-There isn’t a direct link between eating sugar and cancer risk.
+A: There isn’t a direct link between eating sugar and cancer risk.
 But too many sugary drinks, like sodas, are linked to weight gain and having overweight and obesity.
 And processed foods with added fat and sugar are part of a diet pattern that can lead to weight gain.
 AICR research shows that having excess body fat increases the risk for 11 adult cancers, including colorectal, postmenopausal breast and esophageal cancer.
 The takeaway for parents and kids is to limit or avoid sugary beverages and processed foods with added sugars.

-Utilize the Super Crew!
+A: Utilize the Super Crew!
 You can also find a healthy role model – athlete, actor or someone close to them – that lives a healthy life and is cool.

-I love the activities.
+A: I love the activities.
 There are such great ideas to make healthy foods and other choices come alive in a fun and kid-friendly way.
 For example, the Super Crew food tracker is a great way to get kids interested in eating colorful produce, the fitness tracker can also get the whole family moving more.

-First is that starting early with healthy habits is a great way to get a head start for lifelong health.
+A: First is that starting early with healthy habits is a great way to get a head start for lifelong health.
 Finding enjoyable physical activities provides kids a chance to get moving in a fun way and gives them confidence in their ability to do sports or just enjoy being active.